Anorectal manometry: Preparation

 Fasting is not a requirement for this procedure.
 Patients are informed as to how the procedure is performed, its benefits and risks.
 Risks include the possibility of developing discomfort, pain, minor bleeding, dizziness or a rare perforation.
 In the testing room, the patient is placed on their left side with their knees bent.
-A digital rectal exam is then preformed prior to the procedure to evaluate initial anatomy and function, check for stool, and to assess patient's understanding of the verbal instructions employed during the procedure.
+A digital rectal exam is then performed prior to the procedure to evaluate initial anatomy and function, check for stool, and to assess patient's understanding of the verbal instructions employed during the procedure.

 Tests

-Anorectal manometry is often performed alongside a rectal sensory test (RST) and a balloon expulsion test (BET) The RST is preformed after the manometry while the BET may be performed immediately prior to the manometry or subsequent to the RST.
+Anorectal manometry is often performed alongside a rectal sensory test (RST) and a balloon expulsion test (BET).
+The RST is performed after the manometry while the BET may be performed immediately prior to the manometry or subsequent to the RST.
 The total time to conduct all three tests is 15 to 20 minutes.

 Manometry

 This test takes approximately 10 minutes.
 With the use of a lubricant, an anorectal manometry catheter is introduced into the anus.
 The catheter is advanced until the base of the balloon is above the anal canal by 3–5 cm and the most distal sensor is below the anal verge.
-In order, the following maneuvers are then preformed:
+In order, the following maneuvers are then performed: